Robby the Robot: Later appearances

-The robot quickly became a science fiction icon in the decades that followed and was reused or recreated in multiple TV shows.
-Robby was reused by MGM in The Invisible Boy (1957) and then made several further appearances in other films and TV shows during the next few decades; these include episodes of The Gale Storm Show, The Thin Man, Columbo, The Addams Family, and Lost in Space where he battles The Robot.
+The costly prop was used in numerous later productions for cinema and television, and the robot quickly became a science fiction icon in the decades that followed.
+Robby was reused by MGM in The Invisible Boy (1957) and its television appearances include episodes of The Gale Storm Show, The Thin Man, Columbo, The Addams Family and Lost in Space where he battles The Robot.
 While Robby's appearance was generally consistent, there were exceptions.

 The original Rod Serling incarnation of The Twilight Zone, which was substantially filmed at MGM Studios, made extensive use of props and costumes originally created for Forbidden Planet, including Robby, who appeared in three episodes over the series' original run: "One for the Angels" (s01e02, 1959), "Uncle Simon" (s05e08, 1963) and "The Brain Center at Whipple's" (s05e33, 1964).
 In "Uncle Simon" (1963), Robby's appearance was considerably altered, combining the familiar body with an alternative head piece.
 According to Robby's past owner, director William Malone, the head used in this episode was a prototype created during Robby's original construction at MGM.
 It featured a highly simplified and rather old-fashioned cylindrical "oil can" robot head with stylized "eyes" (that were illuminated and movable) and a circular "mouth"; this was enclosed under the distinctively-shaped conical plexiglass dome, but this head's front grille also did not have the blue neon tubes and lacked the rotating external "ear" pieces seen in Forbidden Planet.
 It is not known whether this internal "oil-can" head was original, but its rather rudimentary design and appearance is clearly not of the same exacting MGM standards that are evident in all other Forbidden Planet props, and suggests it may have been custom-made for the filming of this Twilight Zone episode.
 However, this version of the prop survives and was also owned until recently by William Malone.